 Charlie: "Leo, Josh, your wife, the Notre Dame athletic department ... "

-• We get the Bartlet jacket flip, only this time with an overcoat in one of the 1998 flashbacks.
+- We get the Bartlet jacket flip, only this time with an overcoat in one of the 1998 flashbacks.
 Martin Sheen's left arm was injured at birth, making it difficult for him to lift it higher than his shoulder, so he developed this method of putting on coats and jackets.

-• In the flashback scenes Jed says to Leo, "I can't do this without you," leading Leo to reply, "You think I'd let you?
+- In the flashback scenes Jed says to Leo, "I can't do this without you," leading Leo to reply, "You think I'd let you?
 There's a reason I stayed sober."
 We discovered Leo's past as an alcoholic and drug abuser who went through rehab in 1993 in The Short List.

-• Leo brings up the fact that Jed is a father who almost lost his daughter, which refers to Zoey's kidnapping in Commencement.
+- Leo brings up the fact that Jed is a father who almost lost his daughter, which refers to Zoey's kidnapping in Commencement.
 President Bartlet lists the names of all three of his daughters (Zoey, Ellie, and Elizabeth) as well as Leo's own daughter Mallory.

-• Toby shouldn't have been quite so shocked at Farad's gambit of inviting himself to Camp David; he did essentially the same thing in Ellie when he had CJ announce Seth Gillette had agreed to be on the Blue Ribbon Commission on Social Security ... without actually asking him and giving him a chance to publicly turn the White House down.
+- Toby shouldn't have been quite so shocked at Farad's gambit of inviting himself to Camp David; he did essentially the same thing in Ellie when he had CJ announce Seth Gillette had agreed to be on the Blue Ribbon Commission on Social Security ... without actually asking him and giving him a chance to publicly turn the White House down.

-• The final scene of President Bartlet throwing out the first pitch at a Baltimore Orioles game was shot at Camden Yards in Baltimore.
+DC location shots - The final scene of President Bartlet throwing out the first pitch at a Baltimore Orioles game was shot at Camden Yards in Baltimore.
 That was filmed before the Orioles game against the Toronto Blue Jays on April 23.
 The Orioles were the only Major League Baseball franchise in the Washington, DC, area at the time - the announcement that the Montreal Expos were moving to Washington (eventually becoming the Washington Nationals) came in September of 2004, four months after this episode.

-• The MSNBC cable news network continues to get a lot of exposure, though we also get some looks at the CNN logo as well.
+They Do Exist!
+It's The Real Person, or Thing - The MSNBC cable news network continues to get a lot of exposure, though we also get some looks at the CNN logo as well.

-• President Bartlet brings up Tolkien as he complains about the strident tone of his address to the nation.
+- President Bartlet brings up Tolkien as he complains about the strident tone of his address to the nation.

-• Toby compares the slow decision-making of President Bartlet to Hamlet
+- Toby compares the slow decision-making of President Bartlet to Hamlet.

-• Former baseball players Cy Young and Stan Musial are mentioned ("I thought Stan Musial was a pediatrician in Abbey's medical school class").
+- Former baseball players Cy Young and Stan Musial are mentioned ("I thought Stan Musial was a pediatrician in Abbey's medical school class").

 End credits freeze frame: President Bartlet getting advice on options in the Situation Room (with Qumar not appearing on that map in the background).